Robert E. Brannan

 Robert E. Brannan (November 12, 1891 – August 6, 1958) was an American football, basketball, and baseball player and coach.
 He was the first coach in Chicago Bears franchise history, running the team when they were known as the Decatur Staleys in 1919.

+Brannan was hired as athletic coach at Sioux Falls College—now known as the University of Sioux Falls in 1915.